TeamVoided/Vanillium/README.md

 - Extended Potion durability.
 A multipliers applied to all registered potions.
 (By default, it's set to be x2)

 ## Experimental
+ Warning All these are experimental for a reason.
+The shulker opening my cause inventory de-sync.
 - Shulker changes:
     - When in inventory, if you right-click with an item on or use a shulker to right-click on an item.
 It now puts the item in the shulker.